Often, it seems like a good idea to follow in the footsteps of those who have gone before, taking what looks like the tried and tested approach.

 The early days of the Internet

-When the Internet was young, and not unlike a small village with just one top shop, one grocery store, one pet store, and other businesses who were the trailblazers in their industry with a website, a tradition started of using descriptive names or phrases for domain names.
+When the Internet was young, and not unlike a small village with just one toy shop, one grocery store, one pet store, and so on, descriptive names or phrases were popular for domain names.
 People searching for these pioneering online suppliers could readily find them by using descriptive keywords to search for them, and search engines made the websites easy to find.
-In those early days if you wanted to find a business chances are you would just type into your browser Books.com when looking for books or Hotels.com to find somewhere to stay and so on.
+In those early days if you wanted to find a business, chances are you would just type into your browser Books.com when looking for books or Hotels.com to find somewhere to stay and so on.
 Nowadays, less than 25% search in this way.

 As online business took off, and nearly every business put up a website, the online space became overcrowded.
 A high ranking in search results grew to be the key objective of many businesses, as more and more of us turned to Google whenever we wanted to find a product or service, and so the practice of using descriptive domain names became entrenched because Google continued to give a preference to domain names describing what their potential customers were searching for.
 For example if you were called Jobs.com, you would be more likely to show up in the top results, assuming your website was otherwise well designed.

 However, this led to marketers using “exact-match domain names” as a way to cheat the system, pushing low quality websites up in search result listings.
 With Google’s recent changes to its algorithm, Google has made it harder for sites to cut corners, ensuring that the focus is on quality and relevance.
 Today, Jobs.com does not even make the top 10 search results for a search for ‘Jobs’.

 Selecting descriptive names has never been good practice in branding, as these names do little to set you apart from competitors, but now with Google’s alterations to its algorithm, this method of choosing names is even more inappropriate.